AlexandreFenyo/net-monitor/README.md

 ### update the archive with the logging rules

-Before pushing the net-monitor WAR archive in a servlet container, you **may** want to update the _META-INF/config.json_ configuration file contained in the archive.
+Before pushing the net-monitor WAR archive in a servlet container, you **may** want to update the _WEB-INF/classes/log4j.xml_ logging rules file contained in the archive.

-You do not need to explode the archive to do that, you can simply use `jar` to update the configuration file the following way (we suppose you have a configuration file named _config.json_ and the WAR file in the current directory):
+You do not need to explode the archive to do that, you can simply use `jar` to update the file the following way (we suppose you have a logging rules file named _log4j.xml_ and the WAR file in the current directory):

 ````shell
 user% mkdir META-INF